Foreign relations of Hezbollah: Relationship with other countries and organizations

 Hezbollah has been accused of training Iraqi insurgents to attack U.S. troops during the Iraq War.

 The British government has claimed that the Provisional Irish Republican Army had relations with Hezbollah and that the IRA provided the group with technology that was used against British forces in Iraq.

 Morocco cut ties with Iran for supporting and giving aid to the Polisario Front through Hezbollah, via the Iranian embassy in Algeria.

 Brazilian president Jair Bolsonaro considered designating Hezbollah as a terrorist organization, following Argentina and Paraguay as part of the Triple Frontier.
 In the region, members of the Hezbollah's Barakat clan maintain commercial relations with the criminal syndicate Primeiro Comando da Capital.

 The United States has accused members of the Venezuelan government of providing financial aid to Hezbollah.

 United States

 The United States has designated Hezbollah as a terrorist organisation and sanctioned it.
 In December 2019, the US Treasury sanctioned individuals it claimed were Hezbollah financiers, and again, in May 2022, it announced sanctions on Ahmad Jalal Reda Abdallah, a Lebanese businessman and the Iranian-backed group's financial facilitator, as well as his companies.

+On 20 August 2026, the United States imposed further sanctions on Hezbollah, including redesignating the group for what the U.S. Treasury Department described as its “service to the Iranian regime under the command of Iran’s Islamic Revolutionary Guard Corps-Qods Force (IRGC-QF)”.
+Ten individuals whom the U.S. accused of operating a network that smuggled cash to Hezbollah, also through couriers travelling between Iran, Turkey, the United Arab Emirates and Lebanon were also targeted.
+According to the U.S. Treasury, the network had moved hundreds of millions of dollars to Hezbollah and helped it get foreign currency outside the banking system.